 If you’re like many people in the midst of divorce, your heart sinks every time you think about the issue of alimony.
-You may feel discouraged before you even get started, after hearing stories from friends who thought they were qualified for alimony, and then lost out or got an amount far short of their expectations.
+You may feel discouraged before you even get started after hearing stories from friends who thought they qualified for alimony but then lost out or got an amount far short of their expectations.

 You might even be asking yourself, should I bother?
 The answer is a resounding yes!
 Getting a fair and appropriate alimony settlement can make the difference between a comfortable life post-divorce and one of hardship, stress and scramble.
 And for a spouse who took a break from their careers to raise children, a solid, reliable alimony settlement can be the key to making a fresh start in both your home and work life.

 Find Out How a Family Law Attorney Can Help Increase Alimony

 Call (303) 688-0944 to begin your free case assessment and learn how you can maximize your alimony payments.